Topological Quantum Computation on Supersymmetric Spin Chains: Braid group on anyonic fusion spaces

 \item We then use the $F$- and $R$-moves repeatedly to unwind the braided anyonic lines and rewrite them in terms of the vectors of the fusion basis. \item Repeat this procedure for each vector in the fusion basis to establish the braid group generator. \end{enumerate}

-We illustrate this first for the 2-strand case or $B_2$ in Fig. \ref{fig:B2rep}.
+We illustrate this first for the 2-strand case or $\mathcal{B}_2$ in Fig. \ref{fig:B2rep}.

-The lone generator $\sigma_1$ is just the scalar $\mu$ as the 2-strand fusion space is one-dimensional.
+The lone generator $\sigma_1$ is just the scalar $\lambda$ as the 2-strand fusion space is one-dimensional.
 Note that for Fibonacci anyons $R^{\tau\tau}_\tau$ takes a specific value, but we do not use that here to keep the representation as general as possible.
+We will see that this is only possible for the 2-strand and 3-strand braid groups where we obtain a one-parameter family of representations.
+This is because the far commutativity relations play no role in these cases eliminating a constraint on the representations.
+We will lose this freedom when the number of strands is more than three, fixing the value of the lone parameter.

 Moving on to the 3-strand case we need to find two generators, $\sigma_1$ and $\sigma_2$ that are two-dimensional, as this fusion space contains just two basis vectors.
 The generator $\sigma_1$ is obtained by just using the $R$-moves as shown in Fig. \ref{fig:B3sigma1}.